Ellen Johnson-Sirleaf (President of Liberia)

 Ivory Coast where she founded “Kormah Development and Investment Corporation.”

-- In 1999; she works in the Organization of African Unity (today, African Union) committee of
+- In 1999; she works in the Organisation of African Unity (today, African Union) committee of Rwandan genocide

 - Ellen Johnson-Sirleaf is the President of the